Frequently Asked Questions

 - Have completed at least 75 credit hours of undergraduate course work, on track to have 90 credit hours of undergraduate course work completed by end of term

-To apply for Early Entry to MSIT or MS Cybersecurity, students must complete a draft plan of study with the support of the SIS Graduate Program Coordinator and their undergraduate academic advisor, then submit an application via Graduate Admissions and provide required supporting documents, including three letters of recommendation, a resume, an unofficial transcript, and a statement of purpose. **Don't forget to select "Yes" for applying as an Early Entry candidate on one of the last pages of your graduate application!**
+To apply for Early Entry to MSIT or MS Cybersecurity, students must discuss with their Undergraduate Advisor and then join the SIS Graduate Program Coordinator’s office hours and discuss their plans, then submit an application via Graduate Admissions and provide required supporting documents, including three letters of recommendation, a resume, an unofficial transcript, and a statement of purpose. **Don’t forget to select “Yes” for applying as an Early Entry candidate on one of the last pages of your graduate application!**

 Note: Early Entry applicants who meet the minimum GPA requirement also meet the GRE/GMAT waiver criteria for the graduate application; therefore, these students will not be required to submit standardized exam scores for their Early Entry application!

-We have a list of qualifying double-count courses on the SIS Early Entry (4+1) website you can review, though talk to your undergraduate acadmeic advisor and the SIS Graduate Program Coordinator for confirmation on which graduate-level courses qualify to fulfill your specific programs' requirements - not just CCI Additional Coursework/SIS Electives.
+We have a list of qualifying double-count courses on the SIS Early Entry (4+1) website you can review, though talk to your undergraduate academic advisor and the SIS Graduate Program Coordinator for confirmation on which graduate-level courses qualify to fulfill your specific programs’ requirements

 Note: you may need to also ask your undergraduate academic advisor about submitting a Degree Requirement Substitution Waiver form to the Registrar for your graduate-level classes to fulfill undergraduate program requirements.